ibexa/documentation-developer/docs/guide/http_cache.md

 ##### New anonymous X-User-Hash based on `anonymous_user_id` setting

 Since you can configure anonymous user per SiteAccess, you need to change the default `.vcl` template to be able to benefit from this functionality.
-This example assumes that your SiteAccesses are matched using `URLElement` matcher.
-It works also with other SiteAccess matchers.
-As Varnish is not SiteAccess-aware itself, it is recommended to set also different session cookie names per SiteAccess.
+This example assumes that your SiteAccesses are matched using `URIElement` matcher.
+You have to update `.vcl` configuration in case of other matchers like `Map\Host`.

 !!! tip "Different anonymous user per SiteAccess"